hjyssg/hjyssg.github.io/_posts/2014-03-28-2300-my-own-linux-memo.markdown

 -F, --fixed-strings  fgrep
 {% endhighlight %}

-4. ls -lha
+* ls -lha
    ls -R

-5. unzip *.zip
+* unzip *.zip

-6. git clone  user_name@cs1520.cs.pitt.edu:public/csweb
+* git clone  user_name@cs1520.cs.pitt.edu:public/csweb
    git clone --bare URL

+*  text replacing
+{% highlight bash %}
-7. replace the 'f**k' of all text files in the directory with "lovely"
+#replace the 'f**k' of all text files in the directory with "lovely"
 find . -type f  |egrep "\.txt$" |xargs sed -i -e 's/fuck/lovely/g'
-   \#replacing with Chinese word is also feasible
+#replacing with Chinese word is also feasible
 find . -type f  |egrep "\.txt$" |xargs sed -i -e 's/fuck/亲爱的/g'
-   \#having zero-extension ‘’ after -i will have no backup, as sed -i '' -e 'patten'
+#having zero-extension ‘’ after -i will have no backup, as sed -i '' -e 'patten'
+{% endhighlight %}

+* mkdir -p a/long/directory/path
+  Make directory including intermediate directories

+* cd -
+  change to the previous working directory

+*  $_ or !$: the last argument of the previous command.
+   Ctrl+U to clear up to the beginning.
+   Ctrl+K to delete to the end of line
+   Ctrl+Y yank